schrockwell/bodyguard/README.md

   4. Add `use Bodyguard.Context` to contexts that require authorization, and implement the `authorize/3` callback.

-  5. (Optional) Add `@behaviour Bodyguard.Schema` on schemas available for user-scoping, and implement the `scope/3` callback.
+  5. (Optional) Add `use Bodyguard.Schema` on schemas available for user-scoping, and implement the `scope/3` callback.

 ## Alternatives